ipa320/RosTooling.github.io/docu/Example_PubSub.rst

 Now that we have the components, we can compose them.
 For that, we need to create a new `.rossystem` file.
 Again, go to **File -> New -> Other -> File**.
 The new file must have the `.rossystem` extension.

-In the `RosSystem description <RosSystemModelDescription.md>`_, we explain the format of a system, and the editor will assist you in writing the model correctly.
+In the `RosSystem description <RosSystemModelDescription.rst>`_, we explain the format of a system, and the editor will assist you in writing the model correctly.

 First, a name must be provided followed by a colon `:`.
 Then, add indentation, and press **Ctrl + Space** for help.
 Next, define the nodes that compose the system.
 Under "from", we link our previously created nodes using the grammar **PackageName.NodeName**.